fumlug/LinuxWorkshop2018/README.md

-Presentations in Linux Workshop, at Ferdowsi University of Mashhad, May 2018
+Linux Workshop presentation files, at Ferdowsi University of Mashhad, May 2018